My PRK Experience

-Now that I’m almost two months through my PRK experience, I’m comfortable to write about it.
+Now that I’m almost two months through my PRK experience, I’m comfortable writing about it.
 If you landed here cause you, like me, have been freaking out about your progress and want to find someone with a matching story to help your sanity…. then hopefully you landed at the right place.
 But…. let’s start back at the beginning.

 Background: First, I’m 42.
-Had -3.25 my right eye, and -3.75 in my left eye.
+Had -3.25 in my right eye, and -3.75 in my left eye.
 Wore contacts/glasses for 30 years.
 Have always considered Lasik eye surgery.
 You know, the one where you go in and the next day WALLA, your eyesight is amazing.
 You wake up and see the time on your bedside clock.
 Yeah, I wanted that.
 This is 2020, and our family used barely any of our medical flex spending money so instead of losing it, I thought this would be the perfect time to get that fancy eye surgery.
 I had the money, I had vacation time, I was at home and could recover easily……

 I have a close acquaintance who is an eye doctor and told me he would take great care of me.
 So I went in for the consultation and sure enough, I was a perfect candidate for Lasik.
 However, he recommended that I got PRK.
 (Cue WTF is that in my brain)… It’s a safer version, a little bit longer recovery time (more on that in a bit), less expensive, and the results are the same in the end.